dotnet/csharplang/proposals/extensions.md

 #### Extension indexer access

-TODO2 this will be similar to the "extension invocations" rules.
+TODO this will be similar to the "extension invocations" rules.

 ### Member lookup